The 360° Gallery component

 Choosing the right gallery

-Google Web Designer has three different gallery components:
+Google Web Designer has four different gallery components:

-- The 360° Gallery is optimized to show an object on all sides, swiping back and forth to turn the object around.
-The 360° Gallery has limited options, and cannot show groups or navigation elements.
+- The 360° Gallery shows images of different sides of an object, letting you swipe back and forth to rotate the object.
+The 360° Gallery doesn't show groups or navigation elements.

-- The Swipeable Gallery gives you a simple, flat look, and lets you move through images or groups either vertically or horizontally.
+- The Swipeable Gallery has a simple, flat look, and lets you swipe through images or groups either vertically or horizontally.

 - The Carousel Gallery is similar to the Swipeable Gallery, but gives neighboring images a three-dimensional look, as if they were on a rotating display.